 Quid Pro Quo Gifts: As described above, when a donor contributes $75 or more and receives something of value in return, it is called a "quid pro quo" gift (which essentially means the donor received something in return for the donation).
 Read more about quid pro quo gift acknowledgments from the IRS website.

-IRS regulations require that before a donor may claim a tax deduction for a charitable contribution the donor must have a bank record or a written communication from the charitable nonprofit.
+IRS regulations do, however, require that before a donor may claim a tax deduction for a charitable contribution the donor must have a bank record or a written communication from the charitable nonprofit.
 That requirement is why donors expect a nonprofit to provide a receipt for their contribution.
 According to the IRS regulations, the donor is responsible for obtaining the written gift acknowledgment for any single contribution of $250 or more (see IRS Publication 1771).

 When a donor gives a contribution in excess of $75 and also receives something of value from the nonprofit in return (there is an exception for "token" gifts) the nonprofit is required to provide the donor with an explanation of the fair market value received in return for the donation.
 (The details are explained in the section on "quid pro quo" gifts below).